wissemgrari/flask_sqli/README.md

 # Flask SQL Injection Project

-This project is a Flask web application that demonstrates SQL injection vulnerabilities and their prevention.
+This project is a Flask web application that demonstrates SQL injection vulnerability.

 ## Screenshots